October 2nd 1946

 Defendant Hans Frank: death by hanging.

-Defendant Wilhelm Frick: death by hanging.
+Wilhelm Frick: death by hanging.

 Defendant Julius Streicher: death by hanging.